 Foothills Animal Shelter provides microchipping for your cat or dog:

-- The cost is only $35 per pet.
+- The cost is only $35 per pet (or $20 for dogs that have a current license).
 This charge includes microchip registration.

 - No appointment is needed to get a microchip or license for your pet.

 - Walk-in at any time during our open hours (Weekdays 11 am – 7 pm, Weekends 10 am – 6 pm).